OCA/account-invoicing/account_invoice_pdf_import/README.rst

 Installation
 ============

 This module requires the Python library *invoice2data* available on Github.
-The main project is `here <https://github.com/manuelRiel/invoice2data>`_, but, for the moment, you should get Akretion's version available `here <https://github.com/akretion/invoice2data/tree/odoo-pdf-import>`_.
+The main project is `here <https://github.com/manuelRiel/invoice2data>`_ (you should check the `pending pull requests <https://github.com/manuelRiel/invoice2data/pulls>`_ to get the latest code and templates).

 To install the right version of the library, run:

 .. code::

-  sudo pip install git+https://github.com/akretion/invoice2data.git@odoo-pdf-import
+  sudo pip install git+https://github.com/manuelRiel/invoice2data.git

 French users should also install the module *l10n_fr_invoice_pdf_import* available in the `French localization <https://github.com/OCA/l10n-france/>`_.